Dealer Licensing in West VirginiaPage Overview

-The first step in the application process is to request the detailed brochure of requirements from the Office of Dealer Services.
-Contact them at:
+The first step in the application process is to request the detailed brochure of requirements by calling (304) 926-0705.

-Once you receive and review the handout, you can move on to the second step, which is to contact Dealer Services again to schedule a pre-inspection appointment.
+Once you receive and review the handout, you can move on to the second step, which is to contact the office of dealer services to schedule a pre-inspection appointment.